nathaniel28/osu-discord-bridge/README.md

 ### compilation

-On the first time, run `go mod tidy` to fetch dependencies.

-To compile, run `go build`.
+To compile, run `go build`; this will automatically fetch dependencies you don't have.

 ### execution